TofuPilotTofuPilot

 validators:

-TofuPilot will check each data point against the validators and set the outcome to Fail if any single point fails.
+Axis validators only support the == and != operators with an array of expected values matching the data length.
+TofuPilot will compare each data point against the corresponding expected value and set the outcome to Fail if any point fails.

 Aggregations